lukascorona/SNLP/README.md

 ### Options

-in all cases a new temporary corpus can be created, on default the prefetched corpus is used:
+In all cases a new temporary corpus can be created, but on default the prefetched corpus is used:

 ```
 $ python main.py ... --new_corpus
 ```

-and the triple generation can be switched to the spacy approach:
+And the triple generation can be switched to the spacy approach (recommended):

 ```
 $ python main.py ... --spacy